DSAILatKAIST/DSAILatKAIST.github.io/_posts/DS503_24S/2024-04-17-Quantification_of_Uncertainty_with_Adversarial_Models.md

 * MC Droupout (MCD), and
 * Deep Ensembles (DE)

+These methods are selected because they are the most relevant methods to compare with QUAM, and they are also persistently the best performing methods across various benchmark tasks.

 This paper conducts experiments on two different benchmark settings, synthetic and real-world vision datasets, as described below:
 * **Synthetic benchmark**
   A synthetic benchmark is used since it is feasible to compute the ground truth of the epistemic uncertainty.
 The two-moons dataset is used here, and the Hamiltonian Monte Carlo (HMC) is utilized as the ground truth for this synthetic dataset.